LizzyonGit/court_love/README.md

 - __Navbar__

     - The navbar holds the logo, menu links depending on the login state of the user, the cart icon (tennis rackquet) and current cost for all lessons in the cart.
+The logo is in the upper left corner in the expanded navbar, in the compressed navbar it is in the center.

     ![Navbar logged in user]()
     ![Navbar logged out user]()